-The Powers of Attorney Lawyers at Berryman Partners understand the significance of making a decision to appoint an Attorney.
+The Estate Planning Lawyers at Berryman Partners have been serving Newcastle & Lake Macquarie for over 45 years.
+We understand the significance of making a decision to appoint an Attorney.
 We will assess your situation and give you the best possible advice to ensure your financial affairs are managed according to your wishes if you no longer have the capacity to do this yourself.

 There are two types of Power of Attorney:

 - General Power of Attorney – becomes invalid upon or death or when you lose the mental capacity to make your own decisions.
 A General Power of Attorney is suitable for temporary periods such as if you are travelling, ill or have an accident.

 - Enduring Power of Attorney – will continue to have effect during your lifetime.
 An Enduring Power of Attorney is appropriate when preparing for the possibility of future long-term or permanent incapacitation due to mental or physical illness.

 Nominating an Attorney is an important way to ensure your financial security.
 If you are unable to make such decisions, your assets are essentially frozen.

 You may choose the number of attorneys you appoint.
 You can also decide whether they act jointly, individually or a combination of both.